devassistant/c2s-api/api/run.md

 | **Type** | String |
 | **Present** | Always |

-The short prompt text of the question (without a space at the end).
+The short prompt text of the question.

 ### Message